Eurocamp Holiday Guide (2025): Best Parks, Tips & Costs

 I’ve created this Eurocamp Holiday Guide to help you navigate everything you need to know about planning an affordable and enjoyable family holiday in Europe with Eurocamp.

-It’s a hefty guide, so take a look at the contents and click the links to skip to the sections you want – or stick around and read it all, it’s up to you!
+Whether you’re a seasoned camper or planning your first adventure, we offer expert tips on packing, budgeting, and choosing the perfect destination.
+It’s a hefty guide, so take a look at the contents menu and click around to skip to the sections you want (or stick around and read it all, it’s up to you)!

 As a mum of two young children, I understand the importance of being well-prepared when traveling.
-I’ve learned a lot from my own experiences, from forgetting travel essentials to mastering the art of camping with kids.
-With over 50 Eurocamp trips under my belt, I’m excited to share my insights with you.
+I’ve learned a lot from my own experiences, from forgetting travel essentials to mastering the art of camping with young kids.
+With over 50 Eurocamp trips under my belt, I’m excited to share my expertise with you.

-Who are Eurocamp
+Who are Eurocamp?

-You can stay in mobile homes, chalets, tents and unique accommodations in beautiful locations around the continent.
+But it isn’t all rustic muddy fields and tents – You can stay in mobile homes, chalets, tents and unique accommodations in beautiful locations around the continent, just take a quick look at our accommodation guide.

 Where is Eurocamp?